St Cynhafal's Church, Llangynhafal

 St Cynhafal's Church is a small, isolated church east of the scattered village of Llangynhafal in Denbighshire, Wales.
 Its only immediate neighbour is the former rectory, Plas-yn-llan, birthplace of the Rev. Robert Jones, friend of William Wordsworth and where Wordsworth stayed in the 1790s.
 The church is dedicated to Saint Cynhafal, a 7th-century monk, and is the only such dedication in the United Kingdom.
 Although with earlier origins, the present church dates to the 13th century, and was largely rebuilt in the 15th.
 It remains an active church in the Diocese of St Asaph and is a Grade I listed building.

 History

 The Church of St Cynhafal stands in an isolated position to the east of the scattered village of Llangynhafal, five miles south-east of Denbigh.
 It is dedicated to Saint Cynhafal, a 7th-century monk, and is the only such dedication in Britain.
 Cadw suggests that the dedication references the site of a monastic cell.
 The current church dates from the 15th century.
 In the late 18th century the adjacent house, Plas-yn-llan, was the rectory and the Rev. Robert Jones (1769–1835) was born there.
-He was a close friend of William Wordsworth who stayed at Plas-yn-llan between 1791 and 1793.
+He was a close friend of William Wordsworth, who stayed at Plas-yn-llan during the summer of 1791 and again in August and September 1793.
 The church was restored in the mid-19th century at a cost of £1400.

-St Cynhafal's was remains an active parish church in the Diocese of St Asaph and occasional services are held.
+St Cynhafal's remains an active parish church in the Diocese of St Asaph and occasional services are held.